carwow/engineering_principles/principles.md

    * We always question and challenge the value of work instead of following blindly; and then we commit to delivering early and often.

 2. __Simple and Clear Engineering.__

+   * We value simple and clear solutions that solve problems without unnecessary complexity.
+At the same time we keep the long term vision in mind and don’t just build for today.

 3. __Outside in ownership.__